 Effective January 1, 2002, we adopted the provisions of SFAS No. 142 "Goodwill and Other Intangible Assets" (SFAS No. 142).
 SFAS No. 142 addresses financial accounting and reporting for acquired goodwill and other intangible assets subsequent to their initial recognition.
 This statement recognizes that goodwill has an indefinite life and will no longer be subject to periodic amortization.
 However, goodwill is to be tested at least annually for impairment, using a fair value methodology, in lieu of amortization.
-The provisions of this standard also required that amortization of goodwill related to equity investments be discontinued, and that these goodwill amounts continue to be evaluated for impairment in accordance with Accounting Principles Board Opinion No. 18 "The Equity Method of Accounting for Investments in Common Stock."
+The provisions of this standard require that amortization of goodwill related to equity investments be discontinued, and that these goodwill amounts continue to be evaluated for impairment in accordance with Accounting Principles Board Opinion No. 18, "The Equity Method of Accounting for Investments in Common Stock."
 Upon adoption of SFAS No. 142, we reclassified \$61 of intangible assets related to acquired workforce that was required to be included in goodwill by this standard.

-During the second quarter of 2002, we completed the first step of the transitional goodwill impairment test, as required by SFAS No. 142.
-This test required us to compare the carrying value of our reporting units to the fair value of these units.
-If the reporting units' fair value is below its carrying value, a potential goodwill impairment exists and we are required to complete the second step of the transitional impairment test to quantify the amount of the potential goodwill impairment charge.
-Based on the results of the first step of the transitional impairment test, we have identified potential goodwill impairments in the reporting units included in our DMO operating segment.
-Total DMO goodwill is \$63 as of June 30, 2002.
-The second step of the transitional goodwill impairment test requires that the implied fair value of goodwill be estimated by allocating the fair value of a reporting unit to all of the assets and liabilities of that reporting unit.
-The excess of the fair value of the reporting unit over the amounts allocated to the assets and liabilities represents the implied fair value of the goodwill.
-Any excess of the carrying amount of reporting unit goodwill over the implied fair value of goodwill will be recorded as a goodwill impairment charge.
-We cannot presently estimate the amount of the potential goodwill impairment charge, as we expect to finalize the second step of the impairment test during the second half of 2002.
-Any non-cash charge would be retroactively recorded as a cumulative effect of change in accounting principle in the first quarter of 2002.
+SFAS No. 142 also requires performance of annual and transitional impairment tests on goodwill using a two-step approach.
+The first step is to identify a potential impairment and the second step is to measure the amount of any impairment loss.
+The first step requires a comparison of the carrying value of reporting units, as defined, to the fair value of these units.
+The standard requires that if a reporting unit's fair value is below its carrying value, a potential goodwill impairment exists and we would be required to complete the second step of the transitional impairment test to quantify the amount of the potential goodwill impairment charge.
+Based on the results of the first step of the transitional impairment test, we identified potential goodwill impairments in the reporting units included in our Developing Markets Operations ("DMO") operating segment.
+We subsequently completed the second step of the transitional goodwill impairment test, which required us to estimate the implied fair value of goodwill for each DMO reporting unit by allocating the fair value of each reporting unit to all of the reporting unit's assets and liabilities.
+The fair value of the reporting units giving rise to the transitional impairment loss was estimated using the present value of expected future cash flows.
+Because the carrying amount of each reporting unit's assets and liabilities (excluding goodwill) exceeded the fair value of each reporting unit, we recorded a goodwill impairment charge of \$63.
+This non-cash charge was recorded as a cumulative effect of change in accounting principle in the accompanying Condensed Consolidated Statements of Income as of January 1, 2002.

-Net (Loss) Income and (Loss) Earnings per Share for the three and six month periods ended June 30, 2001, as adjusted for the exclusion of amortization expense, were as follows:
+Net (Loss) Income and (Loss) Earnings per Share for the three and six months ended June 30, 2001, as adjusted for the exclusion of amortization expense, were as follows: